johnsonsirv/pedalshop.com/model-summary.md

     - matte finish over a diamond frame, price: 35 EUR.

 ### PartOptionProhibition
 - Purpose: Represents prohibited combinations of part options, ensuring that invalid combinations are not allowed.
+Typically, we can define a part option alongside options that can not be combined with it.
 - Fields
     - Refer to: [Table PartOptionProhibition](schema.md#table-partoptionprohibitions)
 - Association